kavia-common/tic-tac-toe-10714-10812/tictactoeWebApp/README.md

 ## Extensibility

 - Add AI by introducing a strategy into GameContext after each X/O move
-- Add online play by abstracting makeMove to sync with a backend
+- Online play backed by the current REST endpoints
 - The modular structure keeps UI and logic separated

 ## Security and Safety

 - Prevents invalid moves and blocks moves after game over
 - Sanitized, no user-generated content
-- No external services or persistent storage by default
+- Network errors are handled gracefully with user feedback